Usernyagah/Usernyagah/README.md

 I'm a passionate developer who loves to create beautiful and functional applications.
 My journey in tech started 2019 and I've been coding ever since.

-- 🔭 I'm currently working on E-commerce Platform.
+- 🔭 I'm currently working on Web3 applications.
 - 🌱 I'm currently learning Devops.
 - 👯 I'm looking to collaborate on Web apps.
 - 💬 Ask me about Web Development.
-- ⚡ Fun fact: I am motivated by collaborating in projects.
+- ⚡ Fun fact: I love collaborating in projects.

 ## 🛠️ Skills & Technologies